9 Best DNS Servers You Can Use (Free and Public)

 IP Addresses for DNS: 77.88.8.8, 77.88.8.1,77.88.8.88,77.88.8.2

-For enhanced performance and better security, it’s always better to optimize your device’ DNS.
-Though not many may think of reducing milliseconds of time that it takes to look up websites via the domain name system, those looking for a top-notch internet performance will appreciate cutting down the slack.
+For enhanced performance and better security, it’s a good idea to optimize your device’s DNS.
+Though not many may think of reducing the milliseconds that it takes to look up websites via the domain name system, those looking for top-notch internet performance will appreciate cutting down the slack.

-And now that you have a list of best free and open DNS servers, you should use them on your device.
-If you don’t know how to do it, check out our linked guide to see how you can change DNS settings on your Android device.
+And now that you have a list of the best free and open DNS servers, you should use them on your device.
+If you don’t know how to do it, check out our linked guide to see how you can change DNS settings on Android.
 Also, here’s our guide on changing DNS settings in Windows 10 PCs.

 What is the Best DNS Server to Use?

-Though there are several notable contenders like Google Public DNS and OpenDNS that can claim to be the best, Cloudflare DNS is slightly better.
+Though several notable contenders like Google Public DNS and OpenDNS can claim to be the best, Cloudflare DNS is slightly better.
 Apart from being one of the fastest, it’s also up to the mark when it comes to privacy and security.

 What is the Best DNS Server for Gaming?